hightechif/basic-autonomy/README.md

 # Basic Autonomy

-This repository contains fundamental implementations of the core components required for mobile robot autonomy.
-It breaks down the cycle into four distinct projects, each mapping to a critical subsystem of robotic architecture: Localization, Decision Making, Planning, and Control.
+This repository contains fundamental implementations of the core components required for basic autonomy.
+It breaks down the cycle into three distinct projects, each mapping to a critical subsystem of autonomous system architecture: Localization, Decision Making, and Planning.

 ```text
                   +-------------------------+